cpetra/tuya2domoticz/README.md

-For Domoticz, a tuya plugin is already implemented: https://github.com/Xenomes/Domoticz-TUYA-Plugin

-But it just handles switches and devices that are usually online, not battery sensors.
+For Domoticz, a tuya plugin is already implemented: https://github.com/Xenomes/Domoticz-TUYA-Plugin **but** it just handles switches and devices that are usually online, not battery operated sensors.
+For me, that was not useable.
-For me, that was not useable, I have reflashed all my Tuya devices with Tasmota (very easily), but for the actual sensors the reflashing is a painful and unguarranteed process.
-If reflashing is preferred, have a look at this:
+I have reflashed all my non-battery Tuya devices (wall sockets) with Tasmota, but for the actual sensors the reflashing is a painful and unguarranteed process.
+If reflashing is preferred, have a look at this: https://templates.blakadder.com/Y09.html
-https://templates.blakadder.com/Y09.html

 Currently, the only tested device is the Y09 WiFi water leakage sensor.